Detection of a universal core-halo transition in dwarf galaxies as predicted by Bose-Einstein dark matter: The Wave Dark Matter Halo

 \section{The Wave Dark Matter Halo}

-Ultralight bosons, such as Axions, explored in relation dark matter (Widrow \& Kaiser 1993, Hu et al. 2000) in their simplest version, without self-interaction, the boson mass is the only free parameter, which if sufficiently light means the de-Broglie wavelength exceeds the mean free path set by the density of dark matter, so these bosons can satisfy the ground state condition for a Bose-Einstein condensate described by the coupled Schroedinger-Poisson equation, that in comoving coordinates reads:
+Ultralight bosons, such as Axions, explored in relation dark matter \cite{Widrow:1993,Hu:2000} in their simplest version, without self-interaction, the boson mass is the only free parameter, which if sufficiently light means the de-Broglie wavelength exceeds the mean free path set by the density of dark matter, so these bosons can satisfy the ground state condition for a Bose-Einstein condensate described by the coupled Schroedinger-Poisson equation, that in comoving coordinates reads: